nomic-ai/deepscatter/README.md

 # API

-This is still subject to change and is not yet documented.
-The encoding portion of the API mimics Vega-Lite with some minor distinctions.
+This is still subject to change and is not fully documented.
+The encoding portion of the API mimics Vega-Lite with some minor distinctions to avoid deeply-nested queries and to add animation and jitter parameters.

 ```js
 {